abi-am/omicss-25/Group projects/GP2/README.md

 ## 8/19/2025 - 2PM-4PM
 ### Run PSF using gene expression estimates for TMM genes
 Now that you have an expression estimate for each TMM gene, you can use them in Cytoscape to run PSF.
+__Note__ you need to prepare the output for PSF.
+In order to do that you need to:
+ * First, get the fold change values by dividing each coverage value by the median of this gene across all samples.
+ * Second, you need to inverse these numbers (remeber that they are inversly correlated with gene expression)
+ * Third, Entrez IDs are required for TMM analysis, so make sure to replace Ensembl IDs in coverage matrix to Entrez IDs.
+You can use the ```meta/ncbi_to_ensembl_mapping.tsv``` file, which contains Ensembl IDs and their corresponding Entrez IDs.

+   Examine the ALT and TEL pathways for each sample and compare their activity in healthy vs cancer samples.

 #### Use following tutorials to run PSF
 - Cytoscape